han190/PE-Fortran/README.md

-# Project Euler with Modern Fortran
+# Yet another Project Euler solutions...

-[Project Euler](https://projecteuler.net/about) is a weekly updated math problem set.
-I created this project mainly because I want to practice my Fortran programming skills, so although not necessary, everything is written by modern Fortran.
-If you are learning Fortran, this project might be helpful.

-You will need a Fortran compiler to run this project.
-The code is tested with `gfortran` (version >= 9.0) and `ifort`.
-Also, this project uses [fypp](https://github.com/aradi/fypp) as the preprocessor.
+[Project Euler](https://projecteuler.net/about) is a problem set.
+I solve PE problems to polish my Fortran skills, expand my math  knowledge base and most importantly, for fun.
+If you are looking for the same things, check it out!
+The project is tested with [`gfortran`](https://gcc.gnu.org/fortran/) (version >= 9.0) and [`ifort`](https://software.intel.com/content/www/us/en/develop/articles/intel-oneapi-fortran-compiler-release-notes.html).
+Also, [fypp](https://github.com/aradi/fypp) is used as the Fortran preprocessor.
 To install fypp the easist way is

 ```shell
 pip install fypp